 from developing countries and western hospitals.

-In addition to my research work, I teach statistics and machine learning to Finnish private and public sector organisations as an independent consultant and serve as the secretary of both the Finnish Statistical Society and the Finnish Society for Bioinformatics.
+In addition to my research work, I teach statistics and machine learning to Finnish private and public sector organisations as an independent consultant and serve as the chair of the University of Helsinki PhD students' association, and as the secretary of both the Finnish Statistical Society and the Finnish Society for Bioinformatics.
 I'm also one of the organisers of the annual Helsinki Data Science Day - a networking and recruiting event that engages the data science community of Finland in both universities and corporations.

 My up-to-date CV is available here.